Amateur-God/windowsRDP-FTP-SSH-tunnel-script/README.md

-# windowsRDP-SSH-tunnel-script
+# windowsRDP-FTP-SSH-tunnel-script

-These scripts are to be used to open an SSH connection and create an SSH tunnel for windows RDP and/or FTP, the script can be edited by editing the connect.ps1 file.
+These scripts are to be used to open an SSH connection and create an SSH tunnel for Windows RDP and/or FTP, the script can be edited by editing the connect.ps1 file.

-it will also install all dependancies on first run
+it will also install all dependencies on the first run

 ## Setup

-### Step 1 - Put Required files in folder
+### Step 1 - Put the Required files in the folder

 rename your private key file to ``key`` and put it in the folder